 Transactions is the flagship academic journal of the Royal Historical Society.
 First published in 1872, Transactions has been publishing the highest quality scholarship in history for 150 years.

 The journal welcomes submissions dealing with any geographical area from the early middle ages to the very recent past.
-The journal’s co-editors and boards are interested in articles that cover entirely new ground, thematically or methodologically, as well as those that engage critically on established themes in existing literatures.
-In line with the RHS’s commitment to supporting postgraduate and early career historians, the journal encourages submissions from younger scholars and seeks to engage constructively and positively with new authors
+The journal’s co-editors and boards are interested in articles that cover entirely new ground, thematically or methodologically, as well as those engaging critically on established themes in existing literatures.
+In line with the Society’s commitment to supporting postgraduate and early career historians, the journal encourages submissions from younger scholars and seeks to engage constructively and positively with new authors